-BMW has revealed its new CS Concept in the lead up to the Shanghai Auto Show, a car that’s said to hint at the future styling of BMW’s next-generation models.
-Although there’s no information about any production possibility, the new concept car could also be a preview of a rumored flagship sedan to be called the 8-series.
+BMW has revealed its new CS concept in the lead up to the 2007 Shanghai Auto Show, a car that’s said to hint at the future styling of BMW’s next-generation models.
+Although there’s no information about any production possibility, the new concept car could also be a preview of a rumored flagship sedan to be called the 8-Series.
 The new model would compete with other high-end sporty four-doors such as Aston Martin’s Rapide and the Porsche Panamera.

-Despite sharing the same platform as the next-generation 7-series, this four-seater coupe is longer and wider than the current 7-series sedan, which should give the production model huge presence on the road.
-Underneath the flared wheelarches lie 21in wheels, giving the concept an aggressive look.
-The front kidney grilles are less of a hit—we think they could have been refined and made smaller to give the CS Concept a more elegant look.
-If built, it's likely BMW will fit the production car with a 6.0L V12 derived from the V10 currently found in the M5 and M6.
+Despite sharing the same platform as the next-generation 7-Series, this four-seater coupe is longer and wider than the current 7-Series sedan, which should give the production model huge presence on the road.
+Underneath the flared wheelarches lie 21-inch wheels, giving the concept an aggressive look.
+The front kidney grilles are less of a hit—we think they could have been refined and made smaller to give the CS concept a more elegant look.
+If built, it's likely BMW will fit the production car with a 6.0-liter V-12 derived from the V-10 currently found in the M5 and M6.

 It doesn't end there.
-To compete with the CLS from Mercedes-Benz, BMW is expected to launch an additional four-door coupe positioned above its 5-series that will coincide with the introduction of the next CLS model due by the end of the decade._______________________________________Follow Motor Authority on Facebook, Twitter, and Google+.
+To compete with the CLS from Mercedes-Benz, BMW is expected to launch an additional four-door coupe positioned above its 5-Series.
+The car will coincide with the introduction of the next CLS model due by the end of the decade.